tayfunkas/cub3/README.md

 # Cub3D

 **Cub3D** is a 3D raycasting project developed as part of the 42 curriculum.
 This bonus version extends the mandatory project by introducing animated walls and a dynamic game mechanic: walls cycle through colors until the player reaches a specific point in the map — the black spot — which stabilizes the environment.
+This is a group project and I had the pleasure of working with Gabriel [https://github.com/gabrielrial].
+While Gabril tackled the raycasting logic, I focused on parsing and validation.

 ---